scolapicchioni/blazor/Lab02/readme.md

 ```

 Now we can implement our service, which for now will just pass the data to the repository and return the results, without any additional logic (we will replace it later).
 We are going to use the [Dependency Injection pattern](https://martinfowler.com/articles/injection.html?) to request for a repository.
+In a new folder `Services`, add the following class:

 ```cs
 public class PhotosService : IPhotosService {